 19a) 2pts - Describe your success or lack of success with signing up for your GoDaddy account.

-19b) 2pts - Describe your success or lack of success with accessing the Microsoft Imagine account.
+19b) 2pts - Describe your success or lack of success with accessing the Microsoft Azure account.
 You might want to talk about software products that you downloaded, or plan to download.
 You might discuss your success of downloading and installing MS Visio to your computer (especially Mac users.)

 19c) 2pts - Describe your success or lack of success with accessing the UIowa Virtual Desktop.
 For example, were you able to create an Excel file?
 Were you able to get other software to run?
 Were you able to save or load a file from your flash drive?